Restore Function and Comfort to Your Smile

 Acrylic is used in dentures.
 It can be coloured to match gum tissue and is often combined with metal for added stability.

 At Eversmile Dental, we offer a variety of options for tooth restorations in Bunbury.
-The choice of material depends on your goals, the location of the tooth, and how much strength is needed.
-Your dentist will discuss what’s suitable during your consultation.
+The choice of material depends on clinical needs, the tooth’s location, and patient preferences.
+Your dentist will recommend the most suitable option during your consultation.

 Yes, dental implants are a type of restorative dentistry.
-They are used to replace missing teeth and help bring back function to the mouth.
+They are used to replace missing teeth and support oral function.

 A dental implant has two parts: